MansiDhokiya/quiz/README.md

 # quiz
-This is Quiz Application repo by Mansi, Margi and Dhruv
+This is Quiz Application repo by Mansi, Margi and Dhruv.